 -Ava Joy (7th)

-Earth day is celebrated yearly on April 22nd, to raise awareness of environmental issues, and encourage people to care for the protection of our planet.
+Earth day is celebrated yearly on April 22nd, to raise awareness of environmental issues, and encourage people to care and protect our planet.
 Many do not know what exactly to do to support this day and contribute.
-Here are some tips so you can help our planet, start your own garden, begin composting, donate and recycle, and start taking Eco friendly transport.
+Here are some tips so you can help.
+Start your own garden, donate items to those who can use them, and recycle.
 Remember that you should not only do these things once a year on Earth day, but everyday.

 -Miranda Ponce (8th)